RALPH HALE MOTTRAM and other writers

 Well over a quarter of the population of Norwich was made up of these ‘Strangers’ (as the continental Protestants were called) at one time.
 Many Huguenots worshipped in French in their own church, which had been granted to them by the City Corporation, but the Martineaus soon converted to Unitarianism and some became Anglicans.
 One of Gaston’s great grandsons was called Philip and he was also a surgeon.
-Philip Meadows Martineau (1752–1829) it was who bought Bracondale Woods just outside Norwich City Walls, where his elegant residence Bracondale House was built.
+Philip Meadows Martineau (1752–1829) it was who bought Bracondale Woods just outside Norwich City walls, where his elegant residence Bracondale House was built.
 The House was demolished in the 1960s and County Hall was erected on the site.
-The connection with the Martineau family is remembered in the name Martineau Lane, now part of Norwich Ring Road.
+The connection with the Martineau family is remembered in the name Martineau Lane, now part of Norwich Ring Road, which runs alongside County Hall.
 The original lane was just that, a narrow country lane, part of which was left as a tree-lined footpath when the new Ring Road was built to the north.
-From the lane one used to be able to see Bracondale House displayed against the trees.
+From the lane one used to be able to see Bracondale House displayed against a backdrop of trees.

 Philip’s brother Thomas went into the textile trade as a manufacturer.
-One of his daughters was Harriet, and although he married in Northumbria she was born in Norwich in 1802.
+One of his daughters was Harriet, and although he married in Northumbria, she was born in Norwich in 1802.
 She was a famous 19th century writer.
-As a young woman she moved to London where she became something of a literary lion.
-She spent some time in the United States and on her return to England she wrote some critical comments on the American attitude to slavery and the poverty of female education in America.
-Her writings extended from historical romances to political economy.
-She moved to the Lake District during the latter part of her life; she supported herself out of the proceeds of her writing, which was highly unusual for a woman of the time.
+As a young woman she moved to London where she became something of a literary celebrity.
+She spent some time in the United States, and on her return to England she wrote some critical comments on the American attitude to slavery, and the poverty of female education in that country.
+Her writings extended from historical romances to tracts on political economy.
+She moved to the Lake District during the latter part of her life; she supported herself out of the proceeds of her writing, which was highly unusual for he time, and particularly so for a woman.
 Her philosophical disposition was favourable to the evolutionary theory of Charles Darwin; at an earlier period in her life there was even the suggestion that she would marry into the Darwin family.
-A period of serious illness led her to a life of celibacy instead.
+A period of serious illness led her into a life of celibacy instead.

 Meanwhile other members of the family had become established in Birmingham.
-From 1846 five Martineaus have been Lord Mayor of Birmingham, the most recent in 1986.
+From 1846 five Martineaus have been Lord Mayor of that city, the most recent being inducted in 1986.
 The Martineaus were related by marriage to the Birmingham dynasty of politicians, the Chamberlains.
 Prime Minister Neville Chamberlain was one of their number.
 It was revealed in 2014 that Catherine, Duchess of Cambridge, is descended from the Martineaus.
-Her ancestor Elizabeth Martineau was elder sister to Harriet, and so Prince George also is directly related Gaston Martineau.
+Her ancestor, Elizabeth Martineau, was elder sister to Harriet, and so Prince George also is directly related Gaston Martineau of Dieppe.
 The Martineau bloodline has in this way reached the very highest status in the land.